hendiko/armor-ask/README.md

 # Armor Ask

 `armor-ask` is a library in JavaScript.
+It implements a `ask-answer` mode to exchange data between different parts in your project.

+`ask-answer` is similar to `sub-pub`, but asking an question is synchronous, so you can immediately get result returned when you ask a question.
+You can also wait for an answer if it doesn't be provided yet.

 # Installation